craigduncanlab/spatial-text-editor-v1/README.md

  (2) Choose new concept while the Concepts Area is selected.

-To move an existing Concept inside another Concept:
-(1) Open a Concept Box by double clicking

-(2) Highlight another Concept Box (anywhere) so that it is red.

-(3) Click inside the open Concept Box's 'Concept Area', then choose "Concept" --> "Move to Target" from main menu.

 ## Save and Re-Open

-Save and Re-Open existing Concept Structures (Templates) from the File Menu.
+Save and Re-Open existing markdown documents from the File Menu.